 This is a great question!
 Pork loin is one of the most economical cuts of pork available.
 Purchasing an entire pork loin (7-8 lbs. of pork) can definitely be cut into roasts, chops, cutlets (thin chops), and country-style ribs, and you can definitely do it yourself in your own kitchen.

-And purchasing a whole pork loin will make it cheaper by the pound.
+Purchasing a whole pork loin will make it cheaper by the pound.
 The biggest hurdle in purchasing an entire pork loin and cutting it up yourself is usually freezer space.
-And, each cut of pork will need to be wrapped up very well to be protected from freezer burn.
-Here are the steps for cutting up your own pork loin.
+If you’ve got plenty of room, there’s no problem.
+Each cut of pork will need to be wrapped up very well to be protected from freezer burn.

 Important Characteristics of Pork Tenderloin